By Scott Berkun, December 2004

 Now in this basic model, it’s safe to assume that people with different levels of experience will read, navigate and interact with a browser in different ways.
 More advanced users (which probably includes you since you looked for an essay about designing browsers) combine these different activities in all kinds of complex and near-ADD ways.
 Less savvy users, or people on low bandwidth connections, will tend to work on one thing at a time, and their pace of activity will be much slower.
 But in most cases the model still holds: even for RSS and blog junkies who consume and produce volumes of information hourly, all their behavior can be broken down into reading, navigating, and interacting.
 So while I’d love to write more about models of web usage, I need to get on with the rest of the essay.

 Building on our little model, there are at least two piles of research that have direct implications for making better browsers.
 One is David Abrahm’s study on bookmarks, the other is Linda Tauschler’s study on history and navigation.
-There are many other studies I’ve seen in the same research space, but I always find myself wandering back to these two.
-Although somewhat dated (late 90s), they point out many important observations about how browsers are used to navigate through the web.
+There are many other studies I’ve seen in the same research space, but these two are the most profound in showing the gap between how browsers are designed and what behaviors the design could support better.

 The basic gleanings from the research:

 - People have repeating patterns of web usage.
 Although the web is huge, most people visit very small parts of it more than once, and even fewer parts of it on a regular (daily/weekly) basis.
 This means browser usage is semi-deterministic: looking at a user’s history can be highly predictive about future behavior.
 A smart browser should take advantage of this, and make it easier to go to places users return to often.